 3. They Offer a Generous (and Clear) Speaker Package

-Vague is the enemy of trust.
+Vague promises about "covering expenses" erode trust before the event even starts.
 "We'll cover your travel expenses" sounds fine until someone is trying to figure out whether that includes their hotel, their train, their taxi, or just the flight.

 The conferences that speakers recommend to each other spell out exactly what's covered: flights or trains, hotel nights (and how many), a conference ticket, and any other perks.
 They put it in writing, ideally on a public speaker information page, before anyone submits.
 No surprises.